 file contains some ANR dumps as well as GC timings.
 You can locate the

-show a few things that may be of interest.
-It will show the histogram info for
+show a few things that may be of interest, including the histogram info for

 each GC type’s phases and pauses.
 The pauses are usually more important to look

 young concurrent copying paused: Sum: 5.491ms 99% C.I.
 1.464ms-2.133ms Avg: 1.830ms Max: 2.133ms